waku-org/js-waku/guides/encrypt-messages-version-1.md

 ### Encrypt Message

-The public key is used to encrypt messages, to do so, pass the key in the `encPublicKey` property to `WakuMessage.fromBytes`.
+The public key is used to encrypt messages;
+to do so, pass it in the `encPublicKey` property to `WakuMessage.fromBytes`.

 Same as clear Waku Messages,
 `payload` is your message payload and `contentTopic` is the content topic for your dApp.